 - 1.8 Conclusion

 Furthermore, older air conditioners that rely on R-22 refrigerant will be costly to have repaired if they have a refrigerant leak.
 Therefore, if your AC unit develops a coolant leak, you’ll be faced with the choice of either repairing or replacing your outdated cooling system.

 With the government phaseout finalized, R22 refrigerant has become incredibly expensive.
 A recharge can cost 50% or more of what it would cost to upgrade your cooling system to something newer and more energy-efficient.
 Clearly, if you want to save money, replacing your old air conditioner is recommended.

-However, it’s essential to keep in mind that even if you have an older air conditioner that seems to be working fine, you should begin to prepare for the changes that are coming anyhow.
-Once January 2020 rolls around, R22 refrigerant will no longer be produced, meaning that supplies will be limited.
+However, it’s essential to keep in mind that even if you have an older air conditioner that seems to be working fine, you should begin to prepare.
+After January 2020, R22 refrigerant was no longer legal for production or importation, meaning that supplies will be limited.
 Therefore, it’s a good idea to start planning for an AC replacement as soon as possible.